TransLink (British Columbia): Implementation and alterations

 Phase one was approved by the Mayors' Council in November 2016; implementation began in January 2017.
 Phase two was approved in June 2018, and phase three is scheduled for approval in 2019.

 In November 2018, the Surrey light rail system, including the Surrey–Newton–Guildford (SNG) route and the Surrey–Langley route, was rejected by Surrey City Council after a municipal government change that saw Doug McCallum return to the city's mayorship.
 McCallum had campaigned on cancelling the plans for light rail and instead extending the Expo Line from King George station to Langley.
 This plan was approved by the Mayors' Council in principle that same month, but the $1.65 billion in funding that was earmarked for the light rail project, which was intended to be repurposed to construct the extension to Langley, was determined to be insufficient to fund the entire extension, with $1.9 billion more needed to complete the project.
 The existing funding would only extend the line 7 km to Fleetwood in Surrey and add four new stations, terminating at 166th Street.
 In July 2019, the Mayors' Council voted to extend the Expo Line to Fleetwood using these existing funds.
 The council also voted to proceed with preparing a detailed business case for the full Surrey–Langley SkyTrain extension, which was expected to be completed by early 2020.
-Revenue service to Fleetwood was projected to start in late 2025; however, the project has been postponed to 2028.
+The extension is a 16 km elevated extension of the Expo Line along Fraser Highway from King George station in Surrey to Langley City Centre, with eight new stations.
+Major construction began in November 2024 and is ongoing as of 2026, with revenue service expected to begin in 2029.